Wholesale Custom Fabric Printing Options

 - Some Fading: applying directly on the fabric without any transfer method means there is some initial fading in the first wash

-Learn more about any of these processes here!
-If you have any questions or want to know about our printing options, call 844-827-4206 today.
+Learn more about any of these custom fabric printing processes here!
+If you have any questions or want to know more about our printing options, please call 844-827-4206 today.